Veluga/Thalia-Backtesting-Tool/Video/demo.md

 ​
 [Homepage]

+As Thalia is a website, it can be visited on not just home computers but mobiles and tablets, and the layout will adjust to the screensize nicely.
+For the rest of this demo, we will assume that Thalia was launched on a home computer.

 When we first go to the website, we're presented with this decription page of Thalia.
 ​
 Now, if you're not familiar with backtesting or Thalia, there's a small section on the subject, with the _Learn More_  button taking you to the About page.